Thanksgiving Recess is November 24-28

 • Remove valuables from your vehicle.
 Hide any that you leave in your car.

-• Never leave your keys in your vehicle.
+• Never leave your keys in your vehicle and always lock it.